 In 1969 I started my random walk of a career zig-zagging with adventuring jobs by first working in mineral exploration prospecting in the wilds of Canada.
 I never dreamed then that 50 years later my life would have become a jig-saw puzzle of so many experiences, challenges, ambitions, successes and failures.
 If you are interested in a skinny précis of my life, it is summarized here.

 I am in my mid-70’s and on a glide path to obscurity, my career fading.
-I longer have the push of ambition that I once had.
-But I am amazed and proud at how my geopractice evolved from the adventurous/foolish urges of a clueless/carefree 20-year old – who bullshitted his way into a mineral exploration job – to the retiring old man who can now relish relating a few accomplishments, without too much bs embellishment.
+I trying to retire.
+(But I am open to interesting projects.
+“Interesting means I earn some enjoyment from an unusual problem and/or people.)
+I am amazed and proud at how my geopractice evolved from the adventurous/foolish urges of a clueless/carefree 20-year old – who bullshitted his way into a mineral exploration job – to the retiring old man who can now relish relating a few accomplishments, without much bs embellishment.